 The ever-changing landscape of cybercrime necessitates constant vigilance and businesses must stay informed about the latest threats.
-This section explores the top cybersecurity risks for businesses in 2024, along with their practical solutions.
+Among the growing concerns, web application security issues and solutions have become a crucial focus for organizations.
+This section explores the top cybersecurity risks for businesses in 2025, along with their practical solutions.

 Data breaches are a critical concern within the world of cybersecurity risks and controls.
 They occur when sensitive information, like customer records, financial data, or intellectual property, is accessed or stolen by unauthorized individuals.
 These breaches can happen due to hacking attempts, malware infections, or even physical loss of devices.
 The ramifications for businesses are significant, potentially resulting in hefty fines, and even lawsuits.